jdh4/software_testing/02_unittest/README.md

 #### About testing for exceptions

-doctest will not try to compare the exact backtrace of the exception with the test version.
-This is because the backtrace often contains custom file paths.
+doctest will not try to compare the exact traceback of the exception with the test version.
+This is because the traceback often contains custom file paths.
 Instead it looks for the `Traceback` starting line and the type of exception.
 You could also use the full exception.

 ### More features of doctest